 When using the speaker or during ringing in fax mode, you can press these keys to adjust the volume.
+For fax model, you can adjust the handset volume too.

 Search/Speed Dial

 Lets you look up numbers that are stored in the dialing memory.
 It also lets you dial stored numbers by pressing # and a two-digit number.